Bo Watson

 Foy W. "Bo" Watson (born October 21, 1960) is an American politician and a Republican member of the Tennessee Senate, representing the 11th district since 2007.

 Biography

-Bo Watson was born on October 21, 1960 in Chattanooga, TN.
-He is the son of Doris Juanita (Hoppe) and Foy W. Watson, Jr. He is married to Nicole (nee Osborne) Watson, an attorney at Waller Lansden Dortch & Davis, LLP.
+Bo Watson was born on October 21, 1960, in Chattanooga, TN.
+He is the son of Doris Juanita (Hoppe) and Foy W. Watson, Jr. He is married to Nicole (née Osborne) Watson, an attorney.
 He has one son, Grey Watson.

 Education

-Watson graduated in 1979 from the Baylor School (a private school located in Chattanooga, Tennessee) where he was a state high school wrestling champion.
+Watson graduated in 1979 from the Baylor School (a private school located in Chattanooga, Tennessee).

 He graduated magna cum laude from the University of Tennessee at Chattanooga in 1983 with a B.A. in biology and received his education and training in physical therapy at the University of Tennessee Center for Health Sciences in Memphis, Tennessee.

 Religion

 Watson attends First Presbyterian Church of Chattanooga.

 Career

 Watson has been a practicing physical therapist for over 30 years and he is currently the Director of Sports Medicine and Therapy Services at HCA-Parkridge Medical Center in Chattanooga, Tennessee.